Skip to main content

 Save a cohort for reuse

 You can save a Purchase Retention Cohort configuration to reuse without rebuilding it — essential for monthly reporting, executive dashboards, or ongoing channel performance tracking.
+What gets saved:

 • Metric and aggregated metrics — selected cell metric (e.g. Net Revenue) and summary metrics (e.g. Repeat Purchase Rate)